-1. Who can get the flu shot?
+1. Who should get the flu shot?

 The following are individuals at greatest risk of flu illness complications: